Private, In-Home Tutoring in Copiague, New York

-SchoolTutoring Academy’s tutoring programs for Copiague students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Copiague, New York students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Copiague is an ethically and culturally diverse community.
 Copiague Public Schools are comprised of six schools and about 5,000 students.
 The curriculum is challenging, meets the unique needs of individual students, prepares students for college and their careers, and is rich in technology.
 The physical education curriculum helps students develop an appreciation for the value of physical fitness and learn ways to implement physical activity into their daily lives.
 Music is an important part of the curriculum, with over 300 middle school students participating in the chorus.